Yuriy Maksymov: Club career

 He later returned to Russia and Ukraine to finish his career at FC Rostov and FC Metalurh Zaporizhzhya.

 International career

-Maksymov earned 27 caps playing for the Ukraine national team scoring give goals.
+Maksymov earned 27 caps playing for the Ukraine national team scoring five goals.

 Managerial career

 Before taking charge of Obolon Kyiv in June 2008, Maksymov was in charge of CSKA Kyiv.
 After CSKA Kyiv was relegated to the Second League, Maksymov resigned.

 Kryvbas Kryvyi Rih

 In January 2010, he became manager of Kryvbas Kryvyi Rih.

 Keşla

 On 25 December 2017, Maksymov was appointed as manager of Keshla FK.